duncancalvert/duncancalvert.github.io/_posts/2025-05-18-the_roadmap_to_ai_tpm.md

 ### Newsletters - Engineering Deep Dives

-* [The Sequence](https://thesequence.substack.com/): A weekly series that does technical deep dives on the latest AI/ML techniques
+* [TheSequence](https://thesequence.substack.com/): A weekly series that does technical deep dives on the latest AI/ML techniques
 * [The Batch @ DeepLearning.AI](https://www.deeplearning.ai/the-batch/): a weekly deep dive from Stanford Professor Andrew Ng
 * [The MLOps Newsletter](https://mlops.substack.com/): technical with a specific focus on MLOps
 * [The Variable](https://medium.com/towards-data-science/newsletter): a curated list of articles/tutorials from Towards Data Science, the data science channel in Medium